Key takeaways

 }

 Route the action through a BroadcastReceiver rather than re-launching the activity — the activity is already up, and starting it again confuses the lifecycle.
-Two more details: every PendingIntent needs FLAG_IMMUTABLE on API 31+, and unique request codes per action prevent the OS from collapsing your intents.
+Two more details: every PendingIntent needs FLAG_IMMUTABLE on API 31+, and unique request codes per action stop the OS from collapsing your intents into one.

 Aspect ratio, expanded ratio, and foldables

 The system clamps PiP windows between roughly 2.39:1 and 1:2.39 — anything more extreme is clipped.
-For a video call use Rational(16, 9) when remote video is landscape, Rational(9, 16) when portrait, and update on every camera flip.
+For a video call use Rational(16, 9) when the remote video is horizontal, Rational(9, 16) when it is portrait, and update on every camera flip.

 Android 13 added setExpandedAspectRatio for foldables and tablets.
-When the user un-folds a Pixel Fold or rotates a Galaxy Tab into landscape, your PiP can expand to a wider ratio without reset.
+When the user unfolds a Pixel Fold or rotates a Galaxy Tab sideways, your PiP can expand to a wider ratio without a reset.
 Wire both:

 if (Build.VERSION.SDK_INT >= Build.VERSION_CODES.TIRAMISU) {